-(b) Appointment, Term of Office - The town manager, subject to approval by the town council, shall appoint the members of the board of election commissioners for terms of four years each, so arranged that one such term of office shall expire on April first of each year.
-Every such appointment shall be made from a list to be submitted by the town committee of the political party from the members of which the position is to be filled, containing the names of three enrolled members of such party resident in the town, selected by a majority vote at a duly called meeting at which a quorum is present, of such committee; provided, however, if the chair of the town committee has not submitted such a list to the town manager within forty five days after a notification to the said chair by certified mail, the town manager shall make such appointment without reference to such a list.
+(b) Appointment, Term of Office - The city manager, subject to approval by the city council, shall appoint the members of the board of election commissioners for terms of four years each, so arranged that one such term of office shall expire on April first of each year.
+Every such appointment shall be made from a list to be submitted by the city committee of the political party from the members of which the position is to be filled, containing the names of three enrolled members of such party resident in the city, selected by a majority vote at a duly called meeting at which a quorum is present, of such committee; provided, however, if the chair of the city committee has not submitted such a list to the city manager within forty five days after a notification to the said chair by certified mail, the city manager shall make such appointment without reference to such a list.
 Members shall serve until the qualification of their successor.
 In case of a vacancy it shall be filled in the same manner as aforesaid, except it shall be for the balance of the unexpired term.

 (c) Organization - The board of election commissioners shall organize annually in the month of April by choosing a chair and a secretary.
-In case the members are unable to agree upon a chair and a secretary, such officers shall be designated by the town manager.
+In case the members are unable to agree upon a chair and a secretary, such officers shall be designated by the city manager.
 The secretary shall keep a full and accurate record of the proceedings of the board and shall perform such other duties as the board may require.

 (d) Powers and Duties - All the powers, rights, privileges, liabilities and duties relating to caucuses, primaries, preliminary elections and elections by law vested in and imposed upon mayors, managers, boards of aldermen, selectmen, city or town clerks and board of registrars of voters, except the power and duty of giving notice of elections and fixing the days and hours of holding the same shall be vested in and performed by the board of election commissioners.
 The board may appoint such assistant commissioners and such assistants as it deems necessary, who shall at all times equally represent the two leading political parties as defined aforesaid.
 Said assistant commissioners shall have such powers and perform such duties as are prescribed by general law for assistant registrars of voters, and shall perform such other duties as the board may require.
 Persons appointed to serve temporarily as assistant commissioners shall not be subject to chapter 31 of the General Laws.
 The board shall have such other powers and duties as may be provided to such boards of election commissioners under section sixteen A of chapter fifty-one of the General Laws, or otherwise.

-(e) Compensation - The members of the board of election commissioners shall receive such compensation for their services as the town manager and town council may from time to time determine.
+(e) Compensation - The members of the board of election commissioners shall receive such compensation for their services as the city manager and city council may from time to time determine.

-SECTION 7-2 TOWN ELECTIONS: GENERAL; PRELIMINARY.
+SECTION 7-2 CITY ELECTIONS: GENERAL; PRELIMINARY.

-The regular general town election shall be held on the first Tuesday following the first Monday in November in each odd numbered year.
+The regular general city election shall be held on the first Tuesday following the first Monday in November in each odd numbered year.

-On the seventh Tuesday preceding every regular general town election there shall be a preliminary election for the purpose of nominating candidates.
+On the seventh Tuesday preceding every regular general city election there shall be a preliminary election for the purpose of nominating candidates.

-SECTION 7-3 PARTISAN ELECTIONS.
+SECTION 7-3 NON-PARTISAN ELECTIONS.

-All elections for town offices shall be non-partisan and election ballots shall be printed without any party mark, emblem, or other designation whatsoever.
+All elections for city offices shall be non-partisan and election ballots shall be printed without any party mark, emblem, or other designation whatsoever.

 SECTION 7-4 PRELIMINARY ELECTION.